waltont8/AdventOfCode2022/README.md

 ## Day 3: Rucksack Reorganization
 Nothing too exciting going on yet.
 Just using Data.List intersect.
 Looks like the image is going to be a map, you can just see a river inlet starting to form at the bottom.

+## Day 4: Camp Cleanup
+Similar to day 2, easier to just write it out long hand than do anything clever.